When to Use a Child Theme in WordPress: A Beginner’s Guide

 How to Create a Child Theme in WordPress

-Creating a child theme is easier than you might think.
-Here’s a step-by-step guide:
+Developing a child theme is simpler than you may realize.
+Follow this straightforward step-by-step guide:

 1. Create a New Folder: In your WordPress installation, navigate to wp-content/themes/ and create a new folder for your child theme (e.g., my-child-theme).